Hila-S/driving-simulator/README.md

 # driving-simulator
 Final Project - A driving game developed in Unity to help prepare for a driving test.

-Game Tools:
+**Game Tools:**
 * Engine: Unity 3D
 * Database: Firebase

+**Game Features:**
-The game includes enforcement of traffic laws such as speed limits, traffic signs and paying attention to pedestrians.
+* The game includes enforcement of traffic laws such as speed limits, traffic signs and paying attention to pedestrians.
+* Each user sees his mistakes after the simulation.
-Each user can see a graph showing their progress in recent simulations.
+* Each user can see a graph showing their progress in the latest simulations.
-In addition, there is an option to display the ten users with the highest score.
+* Each user can see the ten users with the highest score.
+* The admin is able to change certain game settings.

 <img src="https://user-images.githubusercontent.com/80850421/184353841-7ba89d9d-c07c-48c9-95c2-90df8b36031b.png" width=50% height=50%>